jimregan/notes/_drafts/2026-01-15-chatgpt-reel-notes.md

 * **szólít vkinek** – call someone (by a name/title)
 * **apa / apának** – dad / as “dad”
 * **összezavarodik** – get confused

-The humour hinges entirely on **role confusion** created by *apának szólítasz* → “I thought I was your dad”.
-If you want to keep going, paste the next one.